ClueReader: Heterogeneous Graph Attention Network for Multi-hop Machine Reading Comprehension: Methodology

-\textbf{Query-aware Contextual Information}\quad Following the \HDE \cite{hde}, we use the \coattention \cite{DBLP:conf/iclr/ZhongXKS19} to combine the query contextual information and documents.
-And it is also applied to the other semantic representations that require the reasoning consistent with the query.
+Following \HDE \cite{hde}, we use the \coattention and \selfpooling mechanisms \cite{DBLP:conf/iclr/ZhongXKS19} to combine the query contextual information and documents.
+Moreover, it is applied to the other semantic representations that require reasoning consistent with the query.
 To represent the query-aware support documents, it can be calculated as follows: